 - At least 2 MB of database space

-For further info on the system requirements please visit this page.
+Check out further info on the system requirements.

 We assume that you already have Apache, MySQL and PHP installed and configured on your Debian 8 VPS.
 If that is not the case, you can follow our excellent tutorial and install the LAMP stack easily.